-And the baseball date will prove to be just about the only time in the romance of Tess Harding and Sam Craig where Sam has the upper-hand.
+The baseball date will prove to be just about the only time in the romance of Tess Harding and Sam Craig when Sam has the upper-hand.
 The independent Tess will run the show from here on out, with Sam, more often than not, playing the fool.

 A One-Sided Relationship

 After the baseball game, Tess invites Sam to come over to her apartment later that evening.
 But she fails to mention it’s not a date.
-Sam arrives with flowers for Tess, only to discover he’s entered a party of the international set, where he knows no one—and no one speaks English.
+Sam arrives with flowers for Tess, only to discover he’s entered a party of the international set.
+He knows no one there, and no one speaks English.
 Still, Sam must fend for himself, as Tess has other more important guests to attend to.